Dear Friend, this is my testimony about how I took a failing marriage, bitter heart, broken body and gave up . . .

 When I struggle, this verse sings peace to my soul.
 I belong to Him, the Creator of the universe.
 You do too, and can hold fast to that precious claim the second you give up trying to do life alone and ask for Him.

 He lovingly formed me for His purpose.
-I don’t always understand the purpose I could have, but I’m astounded by the ways my challenges bring opportunities to share Christ.
+I don’t always understand what purpose I could have, but I’m astounded by the ways my challenges bring opportunities to share Christ.

-Despite accepting Christ at 6, I didn’t really believe I needed saving until I had destroyed my life so badly that I just knew God couldn’t possibly want me.
+Despite accepting Christ at six, I didn’t really believe I was so bad I needed saving until I realized my choices and sin had destroyed my life.
+Then, I just knew God couldn’t possibly want me.

 Three marriages – I’m still struggling with the shame of how I failed in my prior marriages.
 I wasted years running in every direction except towards Him.